Finnoy Travel - Travel Stories and Reviews

 Immigrant Nurses in Finland

-Finland sees nurse recruitment from abroad as a part of the solution to address the worsening problem of the nurse shortage.
+Finland sees nurse recruitment from abroad as a solution to the worsening nurse shortage.

 Finland - a Country Where Every Nurse Is Hired

-Many Filipinos and other foreigners are seeking employment to work as nurses in Finland.
-Finland got global attention after having been voted the world's happiest country consistently for 6 years in a row.
-However, for a foreigner whose origin is outside Europe, not much is known about Finland.
+Many Filipinos and other foreigners seek employment as nurses in Finland.
+Finland got global attention after consistently being voted the world's happiest country for 6 years.
+However, not much is known about Finland for a foreigner whose origin is outside Europe.
 Honestly, this was my case when I immigrated to Finland almost a decade ago.
 The only knowledge I knew then about Finland was that it is known for inventing Nokia.

-Finland has a total population of 5,600,000 and the ageing population is increasing tremendously yearly while authorities are concerned about the low birth rates.
-For example, the statistics published on December 31, 2022, show that 20.2% of Finland's total population was aged 65–84 while 2.8% of the total population is aged 85 years old and above.
+Finland has a total population of 5,600,000, and the ageing population is increasing tremendously yearly, while authorities are concerned about the low birth rates.
+For example, the statistics published on December 31, 2022, show that 20.2% of Finland's total population was aged 65–84, while 2.8% is aged 85 and above.
 Regarding mortality, deaths rose during the first half of 2022, which is 3,166 more fatalities than during the same period the previous year.
-Thanks to increasing immigration in Finland that gives hope for the country to see an increase in birth rate and the same time, an increase in the population in the workforce, especially in the healthcare sector which remains a big challenge for the lack of nurses.
+Thanks to increasing immigration in Finland, it gives hope for the country to see an increase in birth rate and, at the same time, an increase in the population in the workforce, especially in the healthcare sector, which remains a big challenge to the lack of nurses.

 Location

 Finland is one of the Nordic countries located in Northern Europe.
 Helsinki is Finland's capital located in the southern part of the country.
-Helsinki with a latitude of 60.17 is the world's second northernmost country capital just a bit lower than Reykjavik, Iceland whose latitude is 64.13.
+With a latitude of 60.1,7, Helsinki I am the world's second northernmost country per capita,l just a bit lower than Reykjavik, Iceland,d whose latitude is 64.13.

 Language

 Finland's official languages are Finnish and Swedish.
-The Finnish language is natively spoken by 91.7% of the total population while Swedish-speaking Finns are 5.2%.
-Foreign languages are spoken by 8.3% of Finland's population dominated by Russian speakers (1.6%), Estonian (0.9%) and Arabic (0.7%) while English speakers are just 0.5%.
+The Finnish language is natively spoken by 91.7% of the total population, while Swedish-speaking Finns are 5.2%.
+Foreign languages are spoken by 8.3% of Finland's population, dominated by Russian speakers (1.6%), Estonian (0.9%) and Arabic (0.7%), while English speakers are just 0.5%.
 The other foreign languages most widely spoken are Somali, Farsi, Persian, Kurdish, Chinese, Albanian, and Vietnamese.
-Most employers require their employees to be able to communicate in Finnish or Swedish including those in the healthcare sector and office jobs requiring constant communication with customers.
+Most employers require their employees to be able to communicate in Finnish or Swedish, including those in the healthcare sector and office jobs that require constant communication with customers.
 IT-related jobs, cleaners and delivery jobs are just some exceptions where an employee can work without having Finnish or Swedish language skills.

 Nurses: Finland's Most Needed Workforce

-According to Finland's Ministry of Economic Affairs and Employment Ministry, the country needs 200,000 new health and social care workers by the year 2030.
-And at least 10% of this figure is to be recruited from abroad.
-Finland like many other Western countries has had a perennial problem with the shortage of nursing staff for many years already.
-The problem got even worse during the pandemic and still, such a crisis is a continuous challenge.
+According to Finland's Ministry of Economic Affairs and Employment, the country needs 200,000 new health and social care workers by 2030.
+At least 10% of this will be recruited abroad.
+Like many other Western countries, Finland has had a perennial problem with the shortage of nursing staff for many years already.
+The problem worsened during the pandemic, and such a crisis is still a continuous challenge.

 Immigrant Nurses in Finland